Career Opportunities

 What do Planners do?

 Planners use the term planning to cover primarily "land use planning".
-Although there are many other types of planners only the professional institutes, the Canadian Institute of Planning and the Planning Institute of BC focus on the use overall development of towns, cities and even rural areas.
-Planners are concerned with much more than the use of land, but the principal power of planners in BC is provided by the Local Government Act.
-This includes the responsibility for making Official Community Plans and the Zoning Bylaws.
+Although there are many other types of planners, the professional institutes, Canadian Institute of Planning (CIP), and the Planning Institute of BC (PIBC), focus on the development of towns, cities, and rural areas.
+Though planners are concerned with much more than the use of land, the provincial legislation that permits planning in BC, the Local Government Act, includes the responsibility for making Official Community Plans and the Zoning Bylaws.

 Planners can be required to undertake a wide variety of work.
-For most planning departments in local municipalities planning work is split between:
+For most planning departments in local municipalities this includes:

 • The regulation of development